Ristons/AntarLaundryApp/README.md

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+## TO OPEN PROJECT IN VSCODE

+Open antarLaundry in VisualCode open 2 terminal and command

+1. npx react-native start
+2. react-native run-android

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.